willmcgugan/codereviews/reviews/BraillePy 1.md

 ### Observation 5.

 Some of the (private) functions are in ALL_CAPS.
-App caps names should be reserved for constants, so you could lower case these.
+All caps names should be reserved for constants, so you could lower case these.

 ## API Design

-I'm wondering if you _need_ the braille class?
+I'm wondering if you _need_ the Braille class?
 I'm guessing that users will only require the methods which convert from one thing to another.

+Here's a video on why you may not need a class: https://www.youtube.com/watch?v=o9pEzgHorH0&ab_channel=NextDayVideo

 The naming could be improved for those methods.
 Abbreviations may be easier to type, but are generally harder to remember.
 I'd suggest `braille_to_string` over `b2s`, etc.